Global and microlocal aspects of Dirac operators: propagators and Hadamard states

 \subsection{Funding}

-MC was supported by the Leverhulme Trust Research Project Grant RPG-2019-240, which is gratefully acknowledged.
-SM was supported by the DFG research grant MU 4559/1-1 ``Hadamard States in Linearized Quantum Gravity''.
+MC was partially supported by the Leverhulme Trust Research Project Grant RPG-2019-240 and EPSRC grant EP/X01021X/1: both are gratefully acknowledged.
+SM was supported by the DFG research grant MU 4559/1-1 ``Hadamard States in Linearized Quantum Gravity'' and is grateful for the support of the INdAM-GNFM funding ``Feynman propagator for Dirac fields: a microlocal analytic approach'' during the final stages of this project.